languaojs/viper-flasher/README.md

 ## 🛠 Usage
 ### 1. Initialize Session
 Ensure that session_start() is called at the beginning of your application.
+With ViperPHP, you do not need to do this.

 ### 2. Set a Flash Message
 Use the setFlash method in your Controller or logic: